Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation: Supplementary Material

 \section{Supplementary Material}

 In the supplementary material, more details about the Qubism map and CNN are provided, and the images obtained by the Qubism map from various models in 1D and 2D are shown.
-The detailed descriptions on applying QubismNet to 2D quantum systems are given.
+The detailed descriptions and some supplementary data on applying QubismNet to 2D quantum systems on the square and breathing kagome lattices are given.